Are you looking to be more involved but not sure how?

 SMALL FUNDRAISING LEAD: Getting the Wolf Pack together for a good cause by coordinating community fundraisers (e.g. dine-out nights) throughout the school year.
 If you are interested in or have questions about this role, please contact Kelli at email@example.com.

 RECYCLING LEAD: Help save the planet and support our school by taking the lead for our on-going recycling programs (e.g., markers, batteries, corks).
 This role might also support the E-STEM Coordinator by helping to coordinate other one-time recycling events as needed.
 Contact Shannon Warner at firstname.lastname@example.org if you are interested or have questions.

 READ-A-THON SUPPORT: Support our fall Read-a-thon by helping to collect forms, enter data, and generally support our wonderful librarian/Read-a-thon lead Ms. Fournier!
 Most of this work will happen during November and early December.
-Contact Debi Backstrom at firstname.lastname@example.org if you are interested or have questions.
+Contact Kelli Charboneau at email@example.com if you are interested or have questions.

-2020 Auction Volunteers: The Auction Committee is looking for people to fill some critical roles by the end of the school year to help make the 2020 auction run smoothly and be a success!
+2020 Auction Volunteers: The Auction Committee is looking for people to fill some critical roles to help make the 2020 auction run smoothly and be a success!

-There is also a ton of history available for how do easily do all of these jobs, as well as people around who have done these jobs before.
-Contact the Auction Committee at email@example.com if you are interested.
+There is information available for how do easily do all of these jobs, as well as people around who have done these jobs before.
+Contact the Auction Committee at firstname.lastname@example.org if you are interested.